-As documented in the Risk Management Plan, performance risks associated with computing and network system are estimated to be low due to successful R&D efforts and the use of off-the-shelf components whenever possible.
+A full discussion of potential risks and mitigation strategies is contained in LQCD Risk Management Plan.
+As documented in the Risk Management Plan, performance risks associated with computing, storage and network systems are estimated to be low due to successful R&D efforts and the use of off-the-shelf components whenever possible.

-The distributed nature of the LQCD computing facility partially mitigates the risk of natural disasters.
+The distributed nature of LQCD computing partially mitigates the risk of natural disasters.
 Additionally, the Program employs a disaster recovery strategy for valuable data by storing data files redundantly at two different locations.
 Although the equipment at each facility is not insured against disasters, standard disaster recovery protections are provided by each laboratory.

-7.4 Quality Assurance
+6.4 Quality Assurance

 Quality is defined as the "fitness of an item or design for its intended use" and Quality Assurance (QA) as "the set of actions taken to avoid known hazards to quality and to detect and correct poor results."
-Program personnel follow quality control procedures established at the three host laboratories.
+Program personnel follow quality control procedures established at the two host laboratories.
 In addition, the Program has put into place various methodologies to monitor and improve quality, as described in the following document: Quality Assurance Plan for the LQCD Computing Program.
-All new hardware is inspected for physical quality defects upon initial delivery.
-As new systems are brought online, a series of tests are conducted to verify quality at the component and system level.
-Nodes are tested individually and then as a racked unit.
-Racks are then interconnected and tested.
-When various components of a new cluster have been tested, the cluster is release to "user-friendly mode" for a short period of more intense testing and use to verify operational readiness, before being turned over to full-production use.
-Other quality assurance processes include incoming inspection of replacement components, performance management, uptime monitoring, operations analysis, and user satisfaction surveys.
+As new systems are brought online by the host laboratories, a series of tests are conducted to verify quality at the system level.
+Once a cluster is released to "user-friendly mode" usage, LQCD codes are run and performance measured to verify operational readiness, before full-production use commences.

-7.5 Program Oversight
+6.5 Program Oversight